Rashad-Ahmed/Text-Data-Analysis/README.md

-# Sentiment-Analysis-using-Python
+# Text-Data-Analysis-using-Python

 One of the applications of text mining is sentiment analysis.
 Most of the data is getting generated in textual format and in the past few years, people are talking more about NLP.
-Improvement is a continuous process and many product based companies leverage these text mining techniques to examine the sentiments of the customers to find about what they can improve in the product.
-This information also helps them to understand the trend and demand of the end user which results in Customer satisfaction.
+Improvement is a continuous process and many product based companies leverage these text mining techniques to examine the sentiments of the users to find about what they can improve in the videos.
+This information also helps them to understand the trend and demand of the end user which results in increase in users.

-As text mining is a vast concept, the article is divided into two subchapters.
-The main focus of this article will be calculating two scores: sentiment polarity and subjectivity using python.
+The main focus of this article will be performing

+1.Sentiment Analysis on comments of the video.
 The range of polarity is from -1 to 1(negative to positive) and will tell us if the text contains positive or negative feedback.
-Most companies prefer to stop their analysis here but in our second article, we will try to extend our analysis by creating some labels out of these scores.
-Finally, a multi-label multi-class classifier can be trained to predict future reviews.

-Without any delay let’s deep dive into the code and mine some knowledge from textual data.
+2.EDA on Positive and Negative Comments.
+3.Analysis to find tags which are found in Trending videos.
+4.Analyzing Likes, Views and Dislikes column to find how they are co-related with each other